2026 VENDORS

 Heirloom herbs, perennials, annuals, veggie starts, vegetables and flowers grown naturally on our farm.
 Original photography, including linen goods, wall hangings, and cards.

-Mossbrook Roots is a small but mighty cut-flower farm located in Keeseville on Mace Chasm Road.
-They harvest a diverse array of unique, high-quality flowers & foliages throughout the growing season to supply their farm store, full-service florist shop in Plattsburgh, and regional farmer's markets.
-Expanding the opportunity to experience the difference seasonal, naturally grown flowers make is what Mossbrook Roots is most passionate about!
+Mossbrook Roots is a small but mighty cut-flower farm located in Keeseville.
+They harvest a diverse array of unique, high-quality flowers and foliages throughout the growing season to supply their farm store, full-service florist shop in Plattsburgh, and regional farmer's markets.

 • Motley Artist